vghn/puppet/README.md

 ### AWS Stack

-* Push files to GitHub.
-The CI server will upload the CloudFormation templates and lambda functions to a S3 bucket (prefixed by the branch name).

-* First create the AMI (`bin/ami create`).
-The script will pack the needed files, upload them to S3, create a temporary pre-signed URL and create an instance.
+* AMI: The script will pack the needed files, upload them to S3, create a temporary pre-signed URL and create an instance.
 That instance will upgrade itself first, then will install and upgrade Python PIP (because Puppet runs pip upgrade every time it runs).
 It also installs the VGS Library.
 It downloads and extracts the archive from the pre-signed URL and runs the bootstrap script.

-* The second step is to create the main CloudFormation template.
-The auto scaling groups should be set at 0 at creation so that all other resources are created before the instances.

-* Increase the number of instances in the CloudFormation template and update it.
+* CloudFormation: First time, the auto scaling groups should be set at 0 at creation so that all other resources are created before the instances.
+Run `bin/ci deploy` manually to upload the required files.
+Increase the number of instances in the CloudFormation template and update it.
 Because they are pre-configured during AMI creation they should only start, and the ELB will determine if AWS ECS Agent is listening on the right port.

+* Lambdas: Uploaded during CI deployment and created during CloudFormation create/update commands.

 ## Contribute